AakashN2k03/SystemDesign/COMPONENTS/LOAD_BALANCER/ALGORITHMS/STATIC/SOURCE_IP_HASH/source_ip_hash.md

 ### Understanding Load Imbalance

-**"Some IPs may be more active than others, causing server imbalance" – What it means?**
+**📉 "Some IPs may be more active than others, causing server imbalance" – What it means?**

 Imagine this: You have 5 clients (with 5 unique IPs) and 3 servers.
 But one of those clients is a very active user, sending thousands of requests per second, while others send only a few.
 Since that client's IP always hashes to the same server, that one server gets overloaded, while the others sit idle.